IBM/resilient-java-microservices-with-istio/README.md

 Point your browser to:
 `http://<IP:NodePort>` Replace with your own IP and NodePort.

+Now go to the vote section, you should see that half of the time the vote is empty since there's no data initialized in the database.
+You can start voting at the speaker or session section to see the vote microservice is reflecting your changes.
+(You browser may cache some of the JavaScript files, so it might take 10 to 20 seconds to start loading the actual changes.)

 > Note: Your microservice vote version 2 will use cloudantDB as the database, and it will initialize the database on your first POST request on the app.
 Therefore, when you vote on the speaker/session for your first time, please only vote once within the first 10 seconds to avoid causing a race condition on creating the new databases.